Demographics of Canada: Provinces and territories

-Population distribution

 The vast majority of Canadians are positioned in a discontinuous band within approximately 300 km of the southern border with the United States; the most populated province is Ontario, followed by Quebec and British Columbia.

 Fertility rate

 The total fertility rate is the number of children born in a specific year cohort to the total number of women who can give birth in the country.

 In 1971, the birth rate for the first time dipped below replacement and since then has not rebounded.

-Canada's fertility rate hit a record low of 1.25 children born per woman in 2024, maintaining its second year in a row with 'ultra-low fertility' (<1.30).
+Canada's fertility rate hit a record low of 1.26 children born per woman in 2024, and tied it in 2025.
+This is Canada's third consecutive year with 'ultra-low fertility' (<1.30).
 In 2022, Canada also experienced the country's lowest absolute number of births in 17 years.
 From 2021 to 2022, Canada's TFR decreased by −7.4%, its largest drop in 50 years.
 The total birth rate is 10.17 births/1,000 population in 2022.